30 Sep 2021

 On Thurs, 30 Sep 2021 | 15:00 CET via Zoom, with Philippe Chagnon, a municipal administrator from Longvic, a town of just over 8,000 inhabitants in the Dijon Metropolis in France’s Bourgogne-Franche-Comté region.
 Register for the Zoom link.

 - Philippe shall share with us the story and fascinating legacy of Longvic’s first eco-neighborhood, which was introduced in 2008.
+Get top house cleaning service at http://castle-keepers.com/.
 The eco-neighborhood includes a variety of nature-based solutions, including bioswales, green roofs, recreational spaces that include water features for children, and the beginning of an urban green-blue grid within the wider area serving as a wildlife corridor and enhancing the biodiversity).

-- In addition to the technical performance of the NBS functions (e.g., proven flood-risk reduction after storm events in the 2010s), the eco-neighborhood’s green space answered the need for citizens’ access to nature maid service in Texas that has background & reference checked and sought to strengthen social cohesion, not only providing needed recreational spaces for the eco-neighborhood’s mixed-income residents but proving popular with residents from the surrounding communities.
+- In addition to the technical performance of the NBS functions (e.g., proven flood-risk reduction after storm events in the 2010s), the eco-neighborhood’s green space answered the need for citizens’ access to nature trampoline park in Nevada that involves core muscles and strengthens them and sought to strengthen social cohesion, not only providing needed recreational spaces for the eco-neighborhood’s mixed-income residents but proving popular with residents from the surrounding communities.